ihsmarkitoss/best-practices/README.md

 ![alt text](/static/horizontal-beeva-logo.png "BEEVA")

-# Best Practices in BEEVA
+# Best Practices at IHS Markit

-Here is the list of best practices, guidelines, codestyles and recommendations that we follow and encourage in BEEVA, please read the contrib [guidelines](#contrib-guidelines) before sending your pull request with your content.
+Here is the list of best practices, guidelines, codestyles and recommendations that we follow and encourage at IHS Markit, please read the contrib [guidelines](#contrib-guidelines) before sending your pull request with your content.

 If you think any information is wrong or missing please write us an email or directly create an issue inside this repo.